 Be aware that the Internal Revenue Service can withdraw certification for a particular make and model.
 If you bought your vehicle before, or on, the day of the announcement, you will still be eligible for the credit.
 But if you made the purchase after the IRS announcement, you are not eligible for the credit.

 Other eligibility requirements

 To qualify for the credit, you must be the vehicle's original owner or lessor and must use it primarily in the United States.
 You cannot get the credit if you bought the vehicle in order to resell it.

 The alternate motor vehicle credit is not permanent.
 There are phase-out rules for different makes, models and model years.
 The most current information can be found on the Instructions for Form 8910.
 It is set out in easy-to-read tables based on make, model, credit amount and purchase date.
-The credit was extended to include certain vehicles purchased in 2015, 2016, 2017, 2018, and 2019.
+The credit was extended to include certain vehicles purchased in 2015 through 2020.

 Get every deduction